eric-s-s/dice-tables/README.rst

 CHANGES
 =======
 The base class of DiceTable is now called AdditiveEvents and not LongIntTable.  the module longintmath.py is renamed baseevents.py.
-All combining is done with other IntegerEvents.
 If any IntegerEvents events is instantiated in a way that would cause bugs, it raises an error; the same is true for any dice.

 AdditiveEvents.combine take any IntegerEvents as an argument whereas LongIntTable.add took a list of tuples as an argument.